Asma-Abed/Kitab-Club/README.md

-Kitab Club is a full-stack project created by Node JS, Tailwind CSS, and PUG templates.
+Kitab Club is a full-stack project created by Node JS, MongoDB, Express, Tailwind CSS, and PUG templates.

 The project is a club for book reading and discussion.